THUsatlab/BERT-LID/README.md

 We use OLR20, TIMIT&THCHS-30, [TAL_ASR](https://ai.100tal.com/dataset) datasets for experiments.
 Among them, in order to test in segment audio, we perform segmentation processing on TIMIT&THCHS-30, where the window length is 1s and the window movement is 1s for segmentation.
 The specific usage of data is shown in data.
 The TAL_ASR data is forcibly aligned.

 ## Feature extraction
-The audio posterior probability feature is extracted as the input feature, and we use PHONEXIA BOTTLENECK FEATURE EXTRACTOR to extract.
-For more details, we can get more from "Multilingually trained bottleneck features in spoken language recognition".
-Since the default dimension of BERT is 768, it needs to be adjusted before feature input.
+We directly obtains the phoneme features of the audio through [Phoneme recognizer based on long temporal context](https://speech.fit.vutbr.cz/software/phoneme-recognizer-based-long-temporal-context), and then obtains tokens through the BertTokenizer model provided by BERT.
+We take this feature as input.
+For the specific processing of data, see the 'get_data.py'.

 ## Experiments

 ### Load data
-Load the data by adjusting the path parameters in load_data.py.
+Load the data by adjusting the path parameters in 'load_data.py'.
 In the experiment, we divided the dataset into three datasets: train, test, and dev.

 ### Models
 Our model is saved in BertCNN, BertRCNN, BertDPCNN, BertLSTM, and pay attention to whether bert in the model-related file is turned on during use.
-In addition, you need to replace the 'modeling.py' in the original pytorch_pretrained_bert with the 'modeling.py' we provided.

 ### Program
 Run the program using the following command: